www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 # Tasks
 * [ ] Support complex problem definitions via editor, that are composed of multiple ones, so that the sport lesson assignment can be defined in the editor.
-    * [ ] Create a name for the language and document it. -> There is already a programming langauge named Gel, so let's name it Geal instead.
+    * [ ] Create a name for the language and document it. -> It's named Den v3, as it is the third attempt at a general programming language.
     * [ ] Extend Gel language, in order to model optimization problems consisting of multiple optimization problems.
-        * [ ] Define new grammar.
+        * [x] Define new grammar.
-            * [ ] Do not avoid dot for function call chains, in order to make it possible to consistently format code.
+            * [x] Do not avoid dot for function call chains, in order to make it possible to consistently format code.
-            * [ ] Do not allow empty round braces for function calls.
+            * [x] Do not allow empty round braces for function calls.
+            * [x] Create public Grammar documentation file.
+This will be later completed, when the editor is finalized and thereby the standard library is known.
         * [ ] Use a domain object based parser and editor as backend for editor and no-code editor, in order to simplify parsing.
 In other words, create an editor backend, that is shared by the code and no-code editor frontend.
             * [ ] Create dedicated Gel editor project, that replaces the Sep project.
                 * [x] Create Gel editor project.
-                * [ ] Move Sep code into editor project.
-                * [ ] Migrate sep usage to editor.
-                * [ ] Remove Sep code.
             * [ ] Remove direct dependency to ANTLR4 at parser and any other code.
                 * [ ] Use list based FunctionCallChainDescription for constraint definitions, instead of creating a special case for constraints.
             * [ ] Consider moving parsing code to dedicated project, in order to isolate ANTLR4 and grammar dependencies.